You’ve bought an extra bag of grapes to take advantage of a sale. Now it sits in the fridge, and you’re wondering how long do grapes last.

 - Grapes.
 They should be plump and full of color.
 If they’re starting to go soft and the color fades, they won’t last much longer.

-How To Store Grapes To Keep Them Fresh
+How To Store Grapes

 In most supermarkets, grapes come in ventilated bags, and that’s the best option for storage.